 |Mode||Response Time Chart||Motion Blur Photo|

 Excellent response time.
 It's a bit slower than some other 144Hz monitors, like the Gigabyte Aorus AD27QD, but motion still looks clear on the Raptor.
 The recommended overdrive setting is 'Weak', as it offers the least amount of overshoot.
 The 'Strong' setting has less motion blur behind fast-moving objects, but there's overshoot in some darker transitions.
+This monitor's replacement, the Razer Raptor 27 165Hz, has a higher refresh rate and quicker response time.

 The Razer Raptor 27 has a flicker-free backlight at all brightness settings.
 There's an optional Black Frame Insertion (BFI) feature that can improve the appearance of motion.
 Like most FreeSync monitors, this feature isn't available if FreeSync is enabled.
 The setting that controls this feature is called Motion Blur Reduction.